-- The template may need to be inverted when cutting some bolt recesses. - Securely clamp jig to worktop. - The bolt recesses should be approximately 20mm deep although this will depend upon the thickness of worktop. - Once one bolt recess is cut move jig over to the remaining pencil lines and repeat. - Repeat the procedure for the male joint.
+- The template will need to be inverted when cutting some bolt recesses.
+The jig has three recesses at 200mm centres and a fourth at 300mm centre, this allows three bolts in 600mm wide worktops. - Securely clamp jig to worktop. - The bolt recesses should be approximately 20mm deep although this will depend upon the thickness of worktop.
+Set the cutter depth. - Repeat the set up procedure for the female joint, however the location bush and length stop (or adjustable clamp) should be fitted on the opposite face of the worktop Yellow dot holes down.